GalobelWang/GalobelWang.github.io/index.md

 <img src="images/wang1zhenpeng.jpg" class="floatpic">

+Hello!
 Here is **Zhenpeng Wang (Galobel, 王振澎)**.<br>

 I am a PhD student in the Department of Mathematics at the University of Hong Kong, advised by [Prof. Guangyue Han](https://hkumath.hku.hk/~ghan/), within [Computational Mathematics Research Group](https://hkumath.hku.hk/web/research/cfm.php).
 Prior to the University of Hong Kong, I have worked on Dynamic System and Algebraic Topology with [Prof. Alexey Nikitin](https://www.researchgate.net/profile/Alexey-Nikitin-3) and [Prof. Tatiana N. Fomenko](https://scholar.google.com/citations?user=Q5VuN08AAAAJ).
+I received the [Bachelor of Science degree](https://galobelwang.github.io/file/MSU.pdf) in mathematics from Lomonosov Moscow State University in 2024.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - u3011717 [at] connect.hku.hk